fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 - Do 50 push-ups while gradle syncs

 ### 108 Kb bytes (87% reduction)
-Holy cow, we just achieved nearly a 10x reduction from 786Kb, down to 108Kb.
+Holy cow, we just achieved an approximate 10x reduction from 786Kb, down to 108Kb.
 The only discernible change is the Toolbar colour, which now uses the default OS theme.

 ![No Support Library App Screenshot](/img/apkgolf/no-support-lib-app.png)

 The res directory now takes up 95% of our APK size, due to all those launcher icons.
-If these icons were provided by our designer, then we could try [converting them to WebP](https://developer.android.com/studio/write/convert-webp.html), which is a more efficient file format supported on API 15 and above.
+If these PNGs were provided by our designer, then we could try [converting them to WebP](https://developer.android.com/studio/write/convert-webp.html), which is a more efficient file format supported on API 15 and above.

-Fortunately, Google has already optimised our drawables, although if this wasn't the case, [ImageOptim](https://imageoptim.com/mac) could optimise and strip unnecessary metadata from PNGs.
+Fortunately, Google has already optimised our drawables, although if this wasn't the case, [ImageOptim](https://imageoptim.com/mac) could also optimise and strip unnecessary metadata from the PNGs.

 Let's be a bad citizen, and replace all our launch icons with a single 1-pixel black dot, placed in the unqualified `res/drawable` folder.
-This image has been optimised with Gimp and ImageOptim down to 67 bytes.
+This image weighs in at 67 bytes.

 ### 6808 bytes (94% reduction)
-We've got rid of nearly all our resources, so it's not too surprising we've seen a reduction of around 95%.
+We've got rid of nearly all our resources, so it's not too surprising we've seen a reduction in our APK size of around 95%.
 The following items are still referenced by `resources.arsc`:

 - 1 layout file
 - 1 string resource